Cognitive Overload Challenge: Why Tekstac Wins Where Traditional LMS Fail

 Tekstac’s AI Proctoring technology is purpose-built to answer that.

-AI Proctoring for Trustworthy Online Assessments
+AI-Powered Proctoring for Secure and Trustworthy Online Assessments

 According to the 2024 LinkedIn Workplace Learning Report, 94% of companies say upskilling and reskilling are vital for business success, yet 62% of L&D leaders cite “assessment credibility” as a top challenge in virtual learning environments.